They’ve been around since 2007, but is PrizeRebel a scam that takes your money or a legitimate website that puts money in?

 - There were no surveys available for me

-- The offers can easily end up costing you money if you’re not careful
+- The trial offers can easily end up costing you money if you’re not careful

-I’ll be straight with you: PrizeRebel is NOT a scam.
-They’re a legit rewards site that pays it’s members what they’re owed 99 times out of 100.
-Sure there are complaints and negative reviews about them online but you could say that about any website.
+PrizeRebel is NOT a scam.
+They’re a legit rewards site that pays members what they’re owed 99 times out of 100.
+Sure, there are complaints and negative reviews about them online but you could say that about any website.

-The main issue I have with PrizeRebel is that aside from the referral program, the amount of money you can earn is extremely limited and because of this, it will take you a few weeks (minimum) of consistent effort to reach the $5 withdrawal limit.
+The main issue I have with PrizeRebel is, aside from the referral program, the amount you can earn is extremely limited and it will take you a few weeks (minimum) of consistent effort to reach the $5 withdrawal limit.

-While online survey and reward sites promote themselves as a fun and easy way to make some extra cash, the reality is you’re working for less than the national minimum wage and it’s just not worth your while.
-Especially when there are so many better alternatives out there to make serious amounts of money.
+While reward sites market themselves as a fun and easy way to make extra cash, the reality is you’re working for less than national minimum wage and it’s just not worth your while…

 Simon Crowe is the founder of The Make Money Online Blog and is on a mission to help as many people as possible kiss their bosses goodbye.